-30 square metres of space.
-When Ideally, each person should have circumstances do not allow this, can be reduced to three square to each person can be reduced mountainous or urban areas, it the amount of space allotted difficult situations, such as in to 10 square metres.
-In very metres per person.
+Ideally, each person should have 30 square metres of space.
+When circumstances do not allow this, the amount of space allotted to each person can be reduced to 10 square metres.
+In very difficult situations, such as in mountainous or urban areas, it can be reduced to three square metres per person.

-- > Calculate the total space that you will require. - > If a tent measures 150 square metres, how many tents will be needed? - have on your plans for shelter? > What effect will the weather generalized violence or massive refugees and some 24 million as a result of armed conflict, violations of human rights. people who are displaced within their own countries estimate your camp will have? > What fuel will be used?
-How
+- > Calculate the total space that you will require. - If a tent measures 150 square metres, how many tents will be needed? - What effect will the weather have on your plans for shelter?